informatics-isi-edu/line-viewer/README.md

 The viewer assumes a simple CSV file format.
 Files are specified by a URL, and within line-viewer, are refered to by a file name (filename), The file name consists of the last component of the URL path.
 We require that all file names be unique.

 The files may have an optional header row.
-Each column in the file is identified by an index, numbered starting from 1 from left to right.
+Each column in the file is identified by an index, numbered starting from 0 from left to right.
 Each trace within a file consists of X and Y pair, where the X and Y are identified by their respective column index or the respective value in the header row, if present.

 By default, we assume that a header row is always present.
 We require that values in the header row all be unique.
 If there is no header, then the `header` parameter should be set to ``false``.
 In addition, we support CSV files that may have lines of metadata prior to the header or first data row.
-The ``skiprows`` parameter can be used to specify how many of these rows occur before the header (if ``header`` is true), or first data row (if ``header`` is false).
+The ``skiprow`` parameter can be used to specify how many of these rows occur before the header (if ``header`` is true), or first data row (if ``header`` is false).

 By default, the first column of the CSV is assumed to be the X value, while the second and subsequent columns are assumed to be the Y values.
-So for example the traces would be (1,2), (1,3), (1,4), etc.
+So for example the traces would be (0,1), (0,2), (0,3), etc.

-line-viewer also supports an **interleaved** column layout in which columns are assumed to be orginized in X,Y pairs:  (1,2), (3,4), (5,6), etc.
+line-viewer also supports an **interleaved** column layout in which columns are assumed to be orginized in X,Y pairs:  (0,1), (2,3), (4,5), etc.

 It is also possible to enumerate traces explicilty by providing specific XY column pairings.

 ## Column Names

-A column within a file is identified by either its column index, or by the value in its column heading if it exists.
+A column within a file is identified by its column index(index starting with 0).
-Within line-viewer, we provide a global name for a column by specifying both its file name and the name of the column within that file, e.g. filename:index or filename:headervalue.
-If there is only one file, the file name may be omitted.

 ## Trace Names

 Each trace is assigned a name using the name of its Y column.
-In addition, a trace may be defined an explicit name using the ``tracenames`` parameter.
+In addition, a trace may be defined an explicit name using the ``alias`` parameter.

 ## Plot Names

 Traces are grouped into named plots.
-By default, all of the traces in a file are grouped inot a plot which is named by the file name.
-Alternative plot names can be assigned using the ``plotname`` parameter.
+By default, all of the traces in a file are grouped into a plot which is named by the file name.
+Alternative plot names can be assigned using the ``title`` parameter.

 ## Invoking line-viewer